quarkiverse/quarkus-scala3/README.md

     assert(2 == 2)
 ```

-### Configuring Scala Jackson and the addon-on "Enum" module for JSON support
+### Scala and Jackson serialization for JSON with Scala Enum support

-You probably want JSON support for case class and enum serialization.
+If using Jackson for serialization, you probably want JSON support for case class and Enum.
-There are two things you need to enable this, as of the time of writing:
+There are two libraries you need to add to your project to enable this:

 1. The standard Jackson Scala module
 2. An addon module from one of the Jackson Scala maintainers for Scala 3 enums that hasn't made its way into the official module yet